The Latest Superfood Trend Is Cockroach Milk

 Packed with vitamins and antioxidants, foods like avocados, blueberries, and wheatgrass fall into a category known as superfoods.
-Now, health food enthusiasts are getting excited about a relatively new superfood that may be more nutritionally dense than any other – cockroach milk.
+Now, health food enthusiasts are getting excited about a relatively new superfood that may be more nutritionally dense than any other: cockroach milk.

 While a little hard to swallow, the unusual milk crystal produced by certain cockroaches has more essential protein and amino acids than just about any other superfood.
 According to a study of cockroach milk done in 2016, the substance is “like a complete food,” with nearly four times the protein found in ordinary cow’s milk.

 While some health food fanatics may be tempted, trying to milk a common household cockroach will not produce any of this nourishing superfood.
-There is only one specific type that produces milk crystals – the Pacific Beetle cockroach.
+There is only one specific type that produces milk crystals: the Pacific Beetle cockroach.

 Per a CBS News report, this particular cockroach gives birth to live young, unlike other species that lay eggs.
 The protein-infused milk produced by the female bug is used to feed the young roaches as they develop.